danielastanculesc/HTML-CSS/README.md

 The project was made in VSCode.

-I created a website where I made my own CV.
+I created a website where I made a CV.